bitwes/GodotEditorHandles/README.md

 ![image](https://github.com/user-attachments/assets/46ed3027-aafb-4828-ae1a-b148c8669833)

-Here you can multiple instances of the node above in a scene.
+Here you can see multiple instances of the node above in a scene.
 Each has different sizes for the collsion shape.
 You can also see that some properties have been hidden, which is a cool thing `EditorHandles` can do.
 ![image](https://github.com/user-attachments/assets/c88c24ca-cea3-4ca7-baa2-ec57a9be4180)